play-co/billing/README.md

 the purchase method and a `signature` property.

 On iOS this is a base 64 encoded string from the [transactionReceipt](https://developer.apple.com/library/ios/documentation/StoreKit/Reference/SKPaymentTransaction_Class/index.html#//apple_ref/occ/instp/SKPaymentTransaction/transactionReceipt)
 NSData (deprecated in iOS 7 but still remains the standard for most analytics platforms and is the only way to support older devices).
 On Android, this is the value in the `INAPP_DATA_SIGNATURE` string on the purchase activity data.
+Android also includes the json `purchaseData` payload from the store.

-More info in [the docs](http://developer.android.com/google/play/billing/billing_integrate.html#Purchase).
+More info in [the
+docs](http://developer.android.com/google/play/billing/billing_integrate.html#Purchase).

 You can listen for the `purchaseWithReceipt` event and pass it on to your own